maccmu/macposts/README.md

   which functions are internal).
 We will maintain the backward compatibility for the Python binding in the future.
 So it is recommended to only use the Python library and treat the whole C++ library as internal.

-* Where are the data and examples?

-  We are working on designing some examples and will publish the data elsewhere.
-  So stay tuned.
-Meanwhile, you can try the old data and examples in [MAC-POSTS].

 * Where is the Git repository?